accoffin12/streaming-07-FinalMTA/README.md

 ## 5a.
 About the NYC Subway System

 The New York City Subway system has 24 subway lines and 472 stations throughout Manhattan, Brooklyn, Queens, and the Bronx.
-Staten Island does not have a subway system but a ferry system and an above-ground train.
+Staten Island does not have a subway system, but a ferry system and an above-ground train.
 The lines are listed in the chart based on their Line Reference.
-Some Lines do have local express services that share a line but stop at different stations.
+Some Lines have local express services that share a line but stop at different stations.
 For the full MTA Subway Map view [Subway Map.pdf](Maps/Subway%20Map.pdf).

 In 2019 an average of 5.5 million people ride the subway weekly.
-According to the MTA the anual rideship is 1.598 billion people in 2019.
+According to the MTA, the annual ridership was 1.598 billion people in 2019.
 There are seven numbered routes and 15 letter routes, not including the shuttles.
 The system consists of 6,684 subway cars and 665 miles of mainline track.

 | Line Reference | Line Name | Area of NYC |
 | ----- | ----- | ----- |